Social and Ethical Responsibilities of Computing

-- Case studies: We commission and publish a new series of peer-reviewed MIT Case Studies in Social and Ethical Responsibilities of Computing.
+- Case studies: We commission and publish a series of peer-reviewed MIT Case Studies in Social and Ethical Responsibilities of Computing.
 The cases are brief, based on original research, and appropriate for use in undergraduate instruction across a range of existing courses and fields of study.
 Cases are made available for free via open-access publishing.

-- Active learning projects: Original homework assignments and in-class demonstrations specially created by interdisciplinary teams, to enable instructors to embed SERC-related material into a wide variety of existing courses.
-These original materials are available for free via open-access publishing.
+- Active learning projects: Original homework assignments and in-class demonstrations specially created by interdisciplinary teams, to enable instructors to embed SERC-related material into a wide variety of existing classes.
+These original materials are available for free via open-access publishing at MIT OpenCourseWare.

 - Research community: Our new SERC Scholars program — open to MIT undergraduates, graduate students, and postdocs from across the Institute — provides a range of ways for students and postdocs to deepen their engagement with SERC while growing a broader community on campus.

 - Research catalyst: We help to connect researchers from across MIT who share research interests in various aspects of social and ethical responsibilities of computing.
 We focus on connecting researchers from different disciplines, whose projects can benefit from combining methods, insights, and approaches from distinct fields of study.